tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 LDAP group synchronization ensures that user group memberships are consistent across the applications in openDesk that make use of the IAM group information.
 Nubus uses OpenLDAP to store and manage user groups, which are synchronized with integrated applications to enforce access control policies.

-Beside Keycloak LDAP groups are available to the following applications, none of the application supports nested groups.
-It means that users must be direct members of a group, as members of sub groups are ignored.
+Keycloak LDAP groups are available to the following applications, however, none of the applications support nested groups.
+This means that users must be direct members of a group, as members of subgroups will be ignored.
-- Files / Nextcloud: Reads all groups that are enabled for Nextcloud twice a day based on the setting `background_sync_interval` in the `user_ldap` app.
+- Files / Nextcloud: Reads all groups that are enabled for Nextcloud, twice a day.
+Determined by the setting `background_sync_interval` in the `user_ldap` app.
-- Knowledge Management / XWiki: Reads all groups that are enabled for XWiki use, this is done nightly based the jobs `LDAP Group Import Job` and `Mapped groups daily updater` that admin users can access in `/bin/view/Scheduler`.
+- Knowledge Management / XWiki: Reads all groups that are enabled for XWiki use, once daily during the night.
+Based on the jobs `LDAP Group Import Job` and `Mapped groups daily updater` that are accessible to admin users in `/bin/view/Scheduler`.
-- Project Management / OpenProject: Reads all groups that are enabled for OpenProject [hourly](https://www.openproject.org/docs/system-admin-guide/authentication/ldap-connections/ldap-group-synchronization/#create-a-synchronized-group).
+- Project Management / OpenProject: Reads all groups that are enabled for OpenProject, [hourly](https://www.openproject.org/docs/system-admin-guide/authentication/ldap-connections/ldap-group-synchronization/#create-a-synchronized-group).
-- Webmail / OX AppSuite: Requires a webmail user to be part of a group before the group is actively provisioned to OX AppSuite.
+- Webmail / OX AppSuite: Requires a webmail user to be a part of a group before the group is actively provisioned to OX AppSuite.

 # Provisioning

 Part of the already mentioned Nubus IAM is a [provisioning service](https://docs.software-univention.de/nubus-kubernetes-architecture/0.5/en/components/provisioning-service.html).

-Beside the Nubus internal user of the provisioning service the OX AppSuite is currently the only openDesk application that is getting data actively provisioned in contrast to scenarios where applications fetch the required information from the LDAP.
+Besides the Nubus internal user of the provisioning service, the OX AppSuite is currently the only openDesk application that is getting data actively provisioned to it.
+This is in contrast to the norm, where applications fetch the required information from the LDAP themselves.

 ## OX Connector

-As the OX AppSuite is using an application specific format to get e.g. users provisioned, there is also a specific connector component that links to provisioning service to the OX AppSuite, it is called the [OX Connector](https://docs.software-univention.de/manual/5.0/de/mail/ox-connector.html).
+As the OX AppSuite is using an application specific format to get e.g. users provisioned, there is also a specific connector component that links the provisioning service to the OX AppSuite, it is called the [OX Connector](https://docs.software-univention.de/manual/5.0/de/mail/ox-connector.html).

 The [OX SOAP API](https://oxpedia.org/wiki/index.php?title=Open-Xchange_Provisioning_using_SOAP) is used by the OX Connector to synchronize information about the follow OX AppSuite objects:
 - Contexts